How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 Packing Jewelry for Travel

-• Carry jewelry in carry-on luggage (never checked bags)
+• Carry jewelry in carry-on luggage — never checked bags

 • Fasten necklace clasps to prevent tangling

-• Photograph jewelry before travel for insurance
+• Photograph jewelry before travel for insurance purposes

 Beach and Pool Vacations

-• Leave fine jewelry in hotel safe
+• Leave fine jewelry in the hotel safe — never wear to the beach or pool

-• Remove before swimming, sunscreen application
+• Remove before swimming, sunscreen application, and tanning oil

 Adventure Travel

-• Bring minimal jewelry
+• Bring minimal jewelry; secure pieces only

-• Store safely at camp or in hotel
+• Store safely at camp or in hotel when not wearing

 • Remove before water activities or climbing